After-Death Admin

 To have the executor explained simply: you are the temporary manager of someone else’s life's work.
 Your duties generally follow a specific timeline, starting with the legal authority to act.

-1. Obtain Probate Authority: You are not legally the executor the moment someone passes away.
-You must apply to a court for "Letters Testamentary" or a "Grant of Probate."
+1. Obtain Probate Authority: You are not legally empowered as the executor the moment someone passes away.
+You must apply to the probate court to be formally appointed and to receive "Letters Testamentary."

 2. Asset Inventory: This includes physical property, bank accounts, and, increasingly, digital holdings.

 3. Settling Debts and Taxes: This is the most dangerous phase for an executor.
-You must ensure all creditors and the government (IRS or HMRC) are paid before any money goes to heirs.
+You must ensure all creditors and the government (the IRS) are paid before any money goes to heirs.

 4. Final Distribution: Once all liabilities are cleared, you distribute the remaining assets according to the instructions in the will.